FeatureNotBug/learning-js/README.md

     - keep a record of this data and every time program is run, compare against old data
     - if data has changed, send (using Mutt) a message to the user with the old and new data

+- index.js, index.html: trying out making a page with links in node

 ## Using:
 - node v7.2.1
 - npm v3.10.10
 - Mutt 1.5.21

 Other dependencies can be found in package.json

 ## To run: